U.S. Tax Form 8829—Expenses for Business Use of Your Home

 Line 19: If you rent as opposed to own your home, enter the amount you pay in rent.
 Generally this will go in column B. For more info check out the IRS guide.

 Line 20: Enter the amount you spent on repairs and maintenance for your home.
-These can fall into both column A or B, depending on the nature of the work done—whether it was a direct or indirect expense for your home office.
-For example, if you had to get the furnace repaired, it would be entered in the indirect column (B).
+These can fall into column A or B, depending on the nature of the work done—whether it was a direct or indirect expense for your home office.
+For example, if you repaired the furnace, it would be entered in the indirect column (B).
 But if you got your office repainted, that would be entered in the direct column (A).

 Line 21: Enter the amount spent on utilities.
 These can fall into both the direct (A) and indirect (B) columns depending on the utility.
 For example, your electricity bill would fall into the indirect column (B) because it’s a bill for electricity for your entire home.
-But if the expense is for your landline phone that was only used for business, that would land in column A, direct expenses.
+But if the expense is for a “business use only” landline phone, that would land in column A, direct expenses.

 Line 22: This is where you can include any other business use of home expenses that weren’t covered elsewhere.
 For example, you could include neighborhood association dues here.
 For more info check out the IRS guide for this section.